ZHOUlx824/SOH-Estimation/README.md

 The file contains relevant model Python code examples.
 LSGAN.py, GAF.py, Swin Transformer+LSTM.py.

 At the same time, we have provided some experimental data for your reference.
+The file contains aging data for two types of lithium-ion batteries: LiNCA and LiFePO4.